donmccurdy/three-pathfinding/README.md

 Currently, this library does not accept the custom navigation mesh file formats created by tools like Recast.
 Instead, you will need to export the navigation mesh to a 3D model format (like OBJ or glTF) and then load it with one of the three.js loaders, like THREE.OBJLoader or THREE.GLTFLoader.
-The library accepts a [THREE.BufferGeometry](https://threejs.org/docs/#api/core/BufferGeometry) instance.
+The library accepts a [THREE.BufferGeometry](https://threejs.org/docs/#api/core/BufferGeometry) instance, and follows the +Y=Up convention of three.js and glTF.

 ### Example